Treating Fibro With The Power Of Natural Remedies

 1. Hypnosis Performed by a Clinical Hypnotist: This type of hypnosis is performed in-office by a licensed professional.
 The hypnotist will explain what hypnosis is and how it works to reduce pain.
 He or she will then lead the patient into hypnosis through a series of relaxation exercises.
 Once they are in a hypnotic state, the hypnotist will make suggestions as to how they can change their thoughts or behavior in order to minimize their symptoms.

 2. Self Hypnosis: Self hypnosis is a type of hypnosis that can be done by patients themselves in their own home.
 Self hypnosis can be learned either from a clinical hypnotist or from one of a number of books available on the subject.
 Self hypnosis techniques can be indispensable for fibromyalgia sufferers.
 Self hypnosis is usually used as a form of relaxation or meditation.
+Many fibromyalgia sufferers attribute reduction in their symptoms to the power of hypnosis.

 Fibromyalgia sufferers often use hypnosis as a way to limit their pain symptoms and increase their energy and comfort level.
 A study conducted by the NIH showed that fibromyalgia sufferers undergoing hypnosis reported 80% fewer pain symptoms than those who received no hypnosis treatment.
 Other benefits of hypnosis include decreased muscle pain, decreased morning fatigue; fewer sleep difficulties, and increased relaxation.

-Biofeedback therapy uses a machine to record electric impulses emitted by the patient’s body, in the form of temperature, muscle twitches, and brainwaves.
+Biofeedback therapy: Biofeedback therapy uses a machine to record electric impulses emitted by the patient’s body, in the form of temperature, muscle twitches, and brainwaves.
 The biofeedback machine then “feeds back” these impulses to the patient in the form of lights and beeps, which are displayed on a biofeedback monitor.
 For example, when the patient’s temperature increases, the numbers of beeps that he hears also increase.
 The object of the therapy is to find a way to reduce the number of lights and beeps that are fed back to him.
 This will relax his body’s electrical impulses and reduce his symptoms.
 With training, he can eventually apply this knowledge without the use of a machine.
+There are a number of different types of biofeedback therapy.
+They are often used together in order to achieve the best affect.

-EMG biofeedback is the most common type of biofeedback therapy and is especially useful for fibromyalgia patients.
+Electromyography (EMG) EMG biofeedback is the most common type of biofeedback therapy and is especially useful for fibromyalgia patients.
 It is used to correct muscle pain and stiffness.
 A biofeedback device called electromyograph measures electricity given off by the muscles.

-This type of biofeedback measures electrical impulses given off by the flow of the patient’s blood.
+Peripheral Skin Temperature (PST) This type of biofeedback measures electrical impulses given off by the flow of the patient’s blood.
 This provides information about his skin temperature, which can be used to fight persistent cold or Reynaud’s phenomenon.

-EDR monitors electricity produced by the patient’s sweating reflexes, and is also known as sweating biofeedback.
+Electroderm Response (EDR) EDR monitors electricity produced by the patient’s sweating reflexes, and is also known as sweating biofeedback.
 It is used to correct anxiety and depression.

-EEG biofeedback measures the type of waves that the brain produces.
+Brainwave Electroencephalogram (EEG) EEG biofeedback measures the type of waves that the brain produces.
 It is helpful in correcting all sorts of ailments, ranging from depression to sleep disorders.

+Breathing Biofeedback gives information about the pulse rate and how fast the patient is breathing.
+It is used to help correct anxiety and fatigue.
 Biofeedback has proven to be very effective in reducing symptoms of fibromyalgia syndrome.
 It helps to increase physical function, decrease tender points, minimize pain, decrease disordered sleep patterns.

 In one recent study, fibromyalgia patients who attended 15 biofeedback sessions experienced a decrease in their number of tender points, as well as improvements in their muscle stiffness and pain symptoms.
 These benefits lasted for up to six months.